Hives and Angioedema (cont.)

 - H1- and H2-blocking drugs: Hives that do not respond to type H1 and H2 antihistamines may be treated with another type of drug.
 An example is doxepin (Sinequan).
 These drugs are intended as antidepressants, but they also have strong antihistamine effects, blocking both H1 and H2 histamine reactions.
 They can be very sedating.
 The FDA has not approved treating hives with these drugs, but many physicians feel this is an appropriate use.

-- In March 2104 the U.S. FDA approved the monoclonal antibody omalizumab (Xolair) for treatment of chronic idiopathic urticaria (CIU) in adults and children aged 12 years or older for whom H1 antihistamine treatment does not relieve symptoms.
+- In March 2014, the U.S. FDA approved the monoclonal antibody omalizumab (Xolair) for treatment of chronic idiopathic urticaria (CIU) in adults and children aged 12 years or older for whom H1 antihistamine treatment does not relieve symptoms.
 It is a monoclonal antibody that selectively binds to immunoglobulin E (IgE) on mast cells and basophils, preventing other substances from binding to the IgE receptors on these cells and thereby inhibiting the allergic response.
-Omalizumab is administered as a subcutaneous injection.
+Omalizumab is administered as a subcutaneous injection once per month.

 - For some patients who do not have relief with antihistamines or oral medications, topical medications like 5% doxepin cream (Zonalon) or capsaicin may be used.